NETWAYS/foreman-training/usermanagement/01_ldap.md

 * Steps:
  * Configure the LDAP authentication including group synchronisation
  * Add a administrative group to grant the administrative accounts from the LDAP privileges
+* Optional:
+ * Add a photo to the administrator account

 !SLIDE supplemental exercises